Kayarchy - the sea kayaker's online handbook and reference

 Radio distress calls

-Tobermory lifeboatIf you are in grave and imminent danger and require immediate assistance you are entitled to use a VHF radio to make a Mayday call.
-You need to say where you are, what the emergency is, and how many people need help.
+You can also make a voice transmission to say where you are, what the emergency is, and how many people need help.
 Select the "high power" setting before transmitting.
-Hold the radio with the aerial vertical.
+Hold the radio with the aerial vertical and as high up as possible.
 The signal's range and power will be greatly reduced if the aerial is not vertical.

+We are a group of seven kayaks, red and yellow in colour.
 We have a kayaker suffering a severe asthma attack.
 The casualty requires immediate evacuation to hospital by helicopter.

 Over."

 It would be just as good to say "we are two miles west of Ardnamurchan Point".
-If you don't get an immediate response to a Mayday call, wait for one minute (UK) or 10 seconds (US) before repeating it.
+If you don't get an immediate response to a MAYDAY call, wait for one minute (UK) or 10 seconds (US) before repeating it.

 Battery management

-Most handheld VHF radios have Ni-Cad (nickel-cadmium) or NiMH (nickel metal hydride) batteries.
-According to radio manufacturer Icom, the dreaded "memory effect" has been almost eliminated from new batteries.
-However improper charging / discharging can still lead to the growth of crystals within the battery which will reduce its performance.
-You can expect 45% of batteries to fail within 12 months if improperly managed.
-That figure can be reduced to 15%.
+That figure can be reduced to 15% if you take care.
 On their expert pages Icom advise fully discharging the battery "to less than 0.6V per cell.
 This is best achieved by using a battery analyser, designed specifically to cycle the battery correctly".
 Second best is to leave the radio on until the battery goes flat.
 NiCd and NiMH batteries "should be cycled periodically to maintain the best performance.
 This process is sometimes referred to as conditioning.
 Some manufacturers provide fast chargers that discharge the battery before charging.
 Although this will prevent crystal degradation, the disadvantage is that the battery life could be reduced.
 This is because each battery cell has a finite lifetime in cycle terms and conditioning the battery each time uses one of these ‘lives’.
 To achieve optimum performance NiCd batteries that are in regular use should be conditioned once a month, whilst NiMH batteries need conditioning just once every three months".

 Waterproof?